Robert Sabino

-Throughout the 1980s he toured and wrote songs for these musicians.
+Throughout the 1980s, he toured and wrote songs for these musicians.
 He wrote songs for the Care Bears soundtrack with John Sebastian, and wrote tracks for Peter Frampton.
-He last toured with Todd Rundgren.
+He last toured with Todd Rundgren in 1991 on his "2nd Wind" tour.

 Sabino is the musical director of his local church, Holy Trinity Parish, and teaches a rock history class at UC Davis.
 He also teaches both kids and adults choir at Holy Trinity School while teaching about music and doing liturgical band.

+For more than a decade Sabino has been a member of the Ain't Got No Time (Blues and Rock) Band.
+Featuring musicians Matt Retz, Ben Retz, Eric Rosander, Dave Manoucheri, Kevin Mooney and Sabino.
+He has recorded two albums with the band, "Wind of Change" (2024) and "One Rough Year" (2025).
+He is also the keyboardist on a solo album by the guitarist Dave Manoucheri called "When the Giants Fell" (2019) and on Manoucheri's "Songs for the Sheik" (2025) in tribute to his father, Jeff Manoucheri.